 RESPONSIBLY RECYCLE YOUR GENTLY WORN CLOTHING

 Recycling gently worn clothes in lieu of throwing them away is a great way to responsibly dispose of your unwanted clothing.
 There are plenty of people in need and doing so is very simple.
 Places like the Salvation Army and Goodwill both accept gently worn clothing and provide you with a tax receipt.
 Consignment shops offer you cash for clothes as long as they are in demand and not too worn.
 Personally, I love to use ThredUp.
-I send it my gently worn clothing and receive a store credit to my favorite sustainable retailers, like Cuyana and Reformation.
+I send them my gently worn clothing and, in return, receive store credit to my favorite sustainable retailers, like Cuyana and Reformation.

 BUY CLOTHING SECONDHAND